-5 Smart Ways to Overcome Your Fear of the Cover Letter
+5 Smart Ways to Overcome Your Fear of Writing A Cover Letter

 Writing a cover letter is, for most people, one of the most dreaded parts of the entire job search.
 People usually have fairly strong feelings around writing -- they either love it or they hate it with a passion so strong that even the thought of putting “pen to paper” sends them into a panic.